xct/jekyll-encrypt/README.md

 1. Put "encrypt.rb" into /plugins
 2. Put "secret_post.html" into /layouts and use the layout on the blog post you want to encrypt.
 In addition you need to create a key header field that containts the key you want to encrypt the particular post with.
 You probably want to modify the "secret_post.html" to fit your blogs theme.
+3. Be sure to disable the jekyll feed / delete the feed.xml or there could be unencrypted content in it

 ## Example Post